-- AASB 2021-5 Amendments to Australian Accounting Standards Lease Liability in a Sale and Leaseback - AASB 2022-6 Amendments to Australian Accounting Standards Non-current Liabilities with Covenants - AASB 2022-7 Editorial Corrections to Australian Accounting Standards and Repeal of Superseded and Redundant Standards - AASB 2022-10 Amendments to Australian Accounting Standards - Fair Value Measurement of Non-Financial Assets of Not-for-Profit Public Sector Entities have any material impact on the financial report on initial application.
+- AASB 2021-7c Amendments to Australian Accounting Standards Effective Date of Amendments to AASB 10 and AASB 128 and Editorial Corrections [deferred AASB 10 and AASB 128 amendments in AASB 2014-10 apply] - AASB 2021-5 Amendments to Australian Accounting Standards Lease Liability in a Sale and Leaseback - AASB 2022-6 Amendments to Australian Accounting Standards Non-current Liabilities with Covenants - AASB 2022-7 Editorial Corrections to Australian Accounting Standards and Repeal of Superseded and Redundant Standards - AASB 2022-10 Amendments to Australian Accounting Standards

+Fair Value Measurement of Non-Financial Assets of Not-for-Profit Public Sector Entities

 The amendment may result in changes to the fair value of non-financial assets.
 The impact is yet to be quantified.

-Except as described above these amendments are not expected to
+Except as described above these amendments are not expected to have any material impact on the financial report on initial application.